• Skip to primary navigation

 So we search the server to find the wp-gdpr-compliance folder in order to identify the clients that used the plugin.
 We emailed them, notifying the security vulnerability with instructions on how to check if their websites were hacked.

-If you also need help, don’t hesitate to get in touch.
+If you also need help, don’t hesitate to get in touch with us.

 Comments